 What investments does Webull offer?

-Webull has a solid lineup of investment products, including:
+Webull has a solid lineup of investment products available to US and Hong Kong residents, including:

 And you can choose either an individual brokerage account for general trading or save for retirement with a traditional or Roth individual retirement account (IRA).

 Webull is best for beginner-to-intermediate investors who trade frequently

 Webull’s platform and trading tools empower all types of investors to get the most out of their money, but it’s especially convenient for:

 - Short-term investors.
 Zero-commission trades and advanced tools make Webull a strong choice for short-term investors and day traders.

 - Mobile users.
 Webull’s powerful mobile platform allows you to trade effectively from anywhere.